bkoohi/ibm-cloud-labs/README.md

 # ibm-cloud-labs
 Hands-on LABs are easiest and fastest way to gain real experience with different cloud technologies in IBM Cloud.
 The purpose of these labs are to provide a step by step instructions for specific deployment use cases.
+Each of these labs may take up to 30 min to complete.

 |  Lab number  |  Lab Description                                                               |  Lab Link |
 |--------------|--------------------------------------------------------------------------------|-------------------------------------------------|